2022 World Junior Ice Hockey Championships – Division I

-The 2022 World Junior Ice Hockey Championship Division I consisted of two tiered groups of six teams each: the second-tier Division I A and the third-tier Division I B. For each tier's tournament, the team which placed first was promoted to the next highest division, while the team which placed last was relegated to a lower division.
+The 2022 World Junior Ice Hockey Championship Division I consisted of two tiered groups of six teams each: the second-tier Division I A and the third-tier Division I B. Due to the exclusion of Russia and Belarus, the following changes in promotions and relegations were made: Latvia as the second-placed team of Division I A was promoted to the 2022 Top Division, their second Junior World Championship tournament this season.
+In Division I B, the top two teams were promoted to the next year's Division I A. In both tournaments, no team was relegated to a lower division.

 To be eligible as a junior player in these tournaments, a player couldn't be born earlier than 2002.

 Division I A

 The Division I A tournament was played in Hørsholm, Denmark, from 12 to 18 December 2021.

-Participants
+Participating teams

 Match officials

-Eight referees and linesmen were selected for the tournament.
+Eight referees and eight linesmen were selected for the tournament.